shafferchance/GlobalLight/README.md

 - Have minimal/negible performance cost
 - Ensure that integration is easy
 - Function with or without customization
+- Be Backwards Compatible, unless absolutely necessary to not be

+### Rationale
+Are you tired of having to update your code frequently becasue React Router released a new version?
+Tired of getting way more functionality than required with Redux?
+Just curious, or something else?
+Welcome, the idea behind this very small collection of hooks and components is to give developers more choice for routing and state management past the well known solutions of Redux and React Router, while allowing developers to control the bloat within their application as well as not have to worry about updating their code quite as frequently, so that developers may work on what they want and not spend all day maintaining an old application.
+Thus this library will remain backwards compatibile for most versions and be split into modules to maintain small size if necessary.
+While they are many other solutions avaliable they tend to be good at one thing and try and conquoer one problem rather than solve multiple.

 #### Current Tasks
 - [x] Bring over current code base